mohamedkt2004/math-web-1/README.md

 - **Real-Time Sync:** Connects with Mathoria's Firebase Realtime Database for live updates.
 - **Performance Monitoring:** Track student progress, scores, and performance reports.
 - **Role-Based Access:** Dashboards for teachers, principals, and parents with Firebase Authentication.
+- **User Role Management:** Authentication for teachers, principals, and parents, ensuring role-specific access and features.
 - **Cheat Prevention:** Students can only take the math test if registered by an eligible teacher.
+- **Classroom Insights (Principals):** View classroom performance averages and indicators, with options to dive into specific student details.
+- **Parental Access:** Parents can track their child's academic progress and performance.

 ## 📦 Tech Stack